YohannaWANG/CauchyEst/README.md

 ## Running a simple demo

-The simplest way to try out DCOV is to run a simple example:
+The simplest way to try out CauchyEst is to run a simple example:
 ```bash
 $ git clone https://github.com/YohannaWANG/CauchyEst.git
 $ cd CauchyEst/